MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 • You have no debilitating diseases that are a contraindication for the surgery

-Recovery after Facial Feminisation Surgery
+Recovery After Facial Feminisation Surgery

 Depending on how extensive your surgery needs to be, you may be required to stay overnight in the hospital or stay a few nights.

 It is common for FFS patients to experience swelling and bruising after surgery.
-These symptoms typically last about two weeks but can persist for several months depending on the extent of the procedure.
+These symptoms typically last about two weeks but can persist for several months, depending on the extent of the procedure.
 Patients should expect to wait around three months before seeing their final results.
 Most patients are able to return to work within the first two weeks of the recovery period.

-Is Facial Feminisation surgery covered by Medicare or private health insurance?
+Is Facial Feminisation Surgery covered by Medicare or private health insurance?

 Speak With Dr Jeremy Hunt

-Next Step – Fill in the Enquiry form or call Dr Hunt’s Team on 1300 157 200.
+Next Step – Fill in the enquiry form or call Dr Hunt’s team on 02 9327 1733.

-Next Steps
+Your Next Steps

 Always Do Your Research